hasinireddy23/cmpe283/README.md

 Once loaded the VMX features must be logged in the kernel log and this can be checked by using the command: dmesg

-When we unload the module the rmmod, module_exit macro will be invoked, which will in turn call the cleanup_module defined in code.

-Command: sudo rmmod ./cmpe283-1.ko

 ## Output

 <img width="960" alt="ass1" src="https://user-images.githubusercontent.com/54323888/141872422-f081cc45-d219-48f1-8817-7a6023426ad3.PNG">